 - Payactiv EWA is an important innovation and an alternative to credit.
 The CFPB’s Approval Order to Payactiv highlights the benefits of providing faster access to earned wages, citing Payactiv’s “innovative mechanism for allowing consumers to bridge the gap between paychecks,” which can “provide consumers with a lower-cost alternative to traditional payday loans, other high-cost credit products, and overdraft fees” and is available “to unbanked or underbanked consumers or consumers with poor, limited, or no credit history.”

-Please note that the CFPB Approval Order relates only to the described EWA programs and not to all Payactiv products or services.
+Please note that the CFPB Approval Order relates only to Payactiv’s Payroll Deduction EWA Programs and not to all Payactiv products or services.
 The Approval Order is a public document, and may be reviewed here.

 Holistic Financial Wellness